Cycle Day (CD)

 The term "cycle day" refers to a specific point in a woman’s menstrual cycle.
 Cycle day starts with day one of a period, which is the first day of bright red bleeding, and usually lasts around 21-35 days.

 Tracking of a menstrual cycle day-by-day along with monitoring physical characteristics like basal body temperature and cervical mucus can help to pinpoint the brief window that a woman is fertile and most likely to become pregnant.

 FertilitySmarts explains Cycle Day (CD)

-- Cycle Day 1 (CD1) –The blood and tissues that were lining the walls of the uterus are shed as blood.
-This is the first day of menstrual bleeding.
+The blood and tissues that were lining the walls of the uterus in preparation for pregnancy that did not occur are shed as blood.
+This is the first day of menstrual bleeding or a period.

-- CD7 – Small follicles in the ovaries are forming, each containing an egg (or sometimes two).
+Small follicles in the ovaries are forming, each containing an egg.
+The uterine lining starts to become thick.

-- CD8-10 – The follicles in the ovaries are growing and preparing to release an egg.
-Only one main follicle will develop to maturity, and the uterus lining will continue to thicken with blood and nutrients so that it will be prepared for a fertilized egg to implant itself.
+The follicles in the ovaries are growing and preparing to release an egg.
+Only one dominant follicle will typically develop to maturity, and the uterine lining will continue to thicken with blood and nutrients so that it will be prepared for a fertilized egg to implant itself.

-- CD28 – The last day of the cycle.
-If fertilization and implantation did not occur, the menstrual period will start as the uterine lining sheds and the reproductive system prepares for another cycle, another ovulation, and another possible implantation.
+The last day of the cycle.
+If fertilization and implantation did not occur, hormonal changes will trigger the start of a period as the uterine lining sheds and the reproductive system prepares for another round of ovulation and another possible pregnancy.